Royal Rumble (1989): Storylines

-The card consisted of four matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters to build tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWF's writers, with storylines produced on their weekly television shows, Superstars, Wrestling Challenge, and Prime Time Wrestling.

-The main feud heading into the Royal Rumble was between the 30 superstars from the entire World Wrestling Federation (WWF) who had selected to participate in the first-ever 30 man Royal Rumble match.
-Big John Studd returned to WWF in late 1988 and turned babyface after not siding with former manager Bobby Heenan and began a feud with Heenan's client André the Giant.
+The main feud heading into the Royal Rumble was between the 30 superstars from the entire World Wrestling Federation (WWF) who were selected to participate in the first-ever 30 man Royal Rumble match.
+Big John Studd returned to WWF in late 1988, and turned babyface after not siding with former manager Bobby Heenan, and began a feud with Heenan's client André the Giant.
 Both men signed to participate in the Royal Rumble match.
-Mr. Perfect, who joined WWF in the summer of 1988 was pushed as an undefeated heel wrestler, entering his name into the match.
+Mr. Perfect, who joined WWF in the summer of 1988, was pushed as an undefeated heel wrestler, entering his name into the match.
 Bad News Brown was pushed as an arrogant powerful heel who was an enemy of face and heel wrestlers.
 As a result, he also entered his name into the match.
 Many tag team wrestlers also selected to participate in the match and selected their entry numbers.
 The Mega Powers (Hulk Hogan and WWF Champion Randy Savage) were involved in a feud with The Twin Towers (Akeem and The Big Boss Man) since November 1988.
-At Survivor Series, Mega Powers became the survivors for their team in Survivor Series match against Twin Towers.
+At Survivor Series, Mega Powers became the survivors for their team in a Survivor Series match against Twin Towers.
 Since then, Mega Powers and Twin Towers had been at odds and both teams signed to participate in the Royal Rumble.

-The second feud heading into the event featured Jim Duggan against Dino Bravo and The Fabulous Rougeaus (Jacques and Raymond Rougeau).
-Since joining the WWF in early 1987, Duggan used an American patriot gimmick, coming to the ring with an American flag and feuding with non-American wrestlers in the WWF roster (such as Nikolai Volkoff).
-In early 1989, Duggan began feuding with the French-Canadians Bravo and the Rougeau brothers battling them with different partners.
+The second feud heading into the event featured Jim Duggan against Dino Bravo, and The Fabulous Rougeaus (Jacques and Raymond Rougeau).
+Since joining the WWF in early 1987, Duggan used an American patriot gimmick, coming to the ring with an American flag, and feuding with non-American wrestlers in the WWF roster (such as Nikolai Volkoff).
+In early 1989, Duggan began feuding with the French-Canadians, Bravo, and the Rougeau brothers, battling them with different partners.
 At a live event on January 6 in Montreal, Duggan teamed with Hulk Hogan and Ron Garvin to defeat Bravo and the Rougeaus.
 He was scheduled to battle Bravo and Rougeaus in a two out of three falls match at Royal Rumble, so he found partners in The Hart Foundation (Bret Hart and Jim Neidhart).
 Hart Foundation and Rougeau Brothers had been feuding with each other since 1987.
-Rougeaus unsuccessfully challenged Harts several times for the WWF Tag Team Championship in summer of 1987 but did not become champions.
+Rougeaus unsuccessfully challenged Harts several times for the WWF Tag Team Championship in summer of 1987, but did not become champions.
 They were in opposite teams against each other at Survivor Series 1988, where Bret eliminated Rougeau in the first place.

 Event

-Before the event aired live on pay-per-view (PPV), Jim Powers defeated Barry Horowitz and Sam Houston defeated Steve Lombardi in dark matches.
+Before the event aired live on pay-per-view (PPV), Jim Powers defeated Barry Horowitz, and Sam Houston defeated Steve Lombardi in dark matches.